 After arriving in Monywa and making my way into town from the station, I found a pleasant and relatively cheap room at one of the few hotels that are registered to accept foreign guests.
 I enjoyed a plate of chicken noodles for lunch and the first can of coke I had seen in the country and with the burst of energy supplied from my sugar fix I started to wander along the streets to explore this quaint little town.

-When I came across a local hair salon, my girlie DNA came to the forefront and I realised how long it had been since my naturally curly hair had felt clean, straight and soft.
+When I came across a local hair salon, my girlie DNA came to the forefront and I realized how long it had been since my naturally curly hair had felt clean, straight and soft.
 How do you ask two young employees who don’t speak English for a wash and blow dry without ending up with short hair instead?
 Charades of course!
 Once we established scissors would not be necessary, they had a five minute conversation before deciding to charge me the equivalent of £4.
 I suspect the conversation went something like this:

 “I have no idea, we’ve never had a foreigner ask for a wash and blow dry before!”